awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-configure-jdbc-odbc.md

    jdbc:redshift:iam://
    ```

    Add `cluster-name`, `region`, and `account-id`\.
 The JDBC driver uses your IAM account information and cluster name to retrieve the cluster ID and AWS Region\.
-To do so, your IAM user or role must have permission to call the `redshift:DescribeClusters` operation with the specified cluster\.
-If your IAM user or role doesn't have permission to call the `redshift:DescribeClusters` operation, include the cluster ID, AWS Region, and port as shown in the following example\.
+To do so, your user or role must have permission to call the `redshift:DescribeClusters` operation with the specified cluster\.
+If your user or role doesn't have permission to call the `redshift:DescribeClusters` operation, include the cluster ID, AWS Region, and port as shown in the following example\.
 The port number is optional\.

    ```
    jdbc:redshift:iam://examplecluster.abc123xyz789.us-west-2.redshift.amazonaws.com:5439/dev